A Deserter Abroad: Tenerife

 ‘Not yet, chumley,’ he replied, with his mouth full.
 ‘You still owe me for the room.’

-After lunch we met two of the girls of the hotel’s ‘animación’ – the ebullient activity cheerleaders – on the tennis court for a two set doubles challenge.
+After lunch we met two of the girls of the hotel’s ‘animación’ – the ebullient activity cheerleaders – on Tennis Court 2 for a two set doubles challenge.

 ‘How do you like your balls?’ asked one of them, holding two different containers aloft.
 ‘Old or new?’